-Ian's dissertation addressed key challenges in operating and monitoring pebble bed reactors (PBRs), with extensions to molten salt reactors (MSRs).
-His work combined high-fidelity modeling, bent crystal diffraction (BCD) spectroscopy, and machine learning.
+Ian's dissertation addressed key challenges in monitoring, modeling, and operating advanced reactor systems, with a focus on pebble-bed reactors (PBRs) and extensions to molten salt reactors (MSRs).
+His work combined high-fidelity simulation, synthetic gamma-ray spectroscopy, and machine learning to enable data-driven reactor operation.

 Ian's dissertation will be available on ProQuest on September 30th, 2026.